elliottmckee/pyRATT/README.md

 This aims to be a follow-on analysis to trajectory analysis for high-performance amateur rockets; as in, ones that go fast enough for aerothermal heating to do more than just char the paint off the leading edges...

-The scope here is definitely somewhat flexible, but basically, I want this to be somewhat monolithic tool that can perform any/all aerothermal analysis you would want to perform short of full (fem?)+CFD.
+The scope here is definitely somewhat flexible, but basically, I want this to be singular tool that can perform any/all aerothermal analysis you would want to perform short of full (FEM?)+CFD.
 So things like:

 Transient Aero/thermal Analysis across a given rocket trajectory for:
 - Environment Characterization (Stagnation+Recovery Temps vs. time)